-A. According to the Articles of Incorporation of the Company and its domestic subsidiaries, a ratio of profit of the current year distributable, shall be distributed as employees' compensation and directors' remuneration.
-For the Company, the ratio shall be between 3%~12% for employees' compensation and shall not be higher than 3% for directors' remuneration.
-For the domestic subsidiaries, the ratio shall not be lower than 2% for employees' compensation.
+A. According to the amended Articles of Incorporation of the Company as resolved by the shareholders at the 2025 annual general meeting, a ratio of profit of the current year distributable, shall be distributed as employees' compensation and directors' remuneration.
+For the Company, the ratio shall not be lower than 3% for employees' compensation, of which at least 1% shall be set aside for rank-and-file employees, and shall not be higher than 3% for directors' remuneration.
+In addition, according to the Articles of Incorporation of the domestic subsidiaries, the ratio shall not be lower than 2% for employees' compensation.
 Employees' compensation and directors' remuneration will be distributed in the form of stock or cash as resolved by the Board of Directors.
 Employees who are entitled to receive employees' compensation include employees of subsidiaries of the company meeting certain specific requirements.
 Related regulations were set by the Board of Directors.
 The distribution of employees' compensation and directors' remuneration should be reported to the stockholders.
 However, if the Company has accumulated deficit, the Company should cover accumulated losses first, then distribute employees' compensation and directors' remuneration proportionately as described above.

-B. For the three months ended March 31, 2025 and 2024, employees' compensation were accrued at \$63,638 and \$28,783, respectively; while directors' remuneration were accrued at \$18,455 and \$8,190, respectively.
+B. For the three months and six months ended June 30, 2025 and 2024, employees' compensation were accrued at \$77,505, \$50,351, \$141,143 and \$79,134, respectively; while directors' remuneration were accrued at \$22,395, \$12,062, \$40,850 and \$20,252, respectively.
 The aforementioned amounts were recognised in salary expenses.

 For the year ended December 31, 2024, employees' compensation and directors' remuneration amounted to \$170,851 and \$50,250 as resolved by the Board of Directors on March 11, 2025, respectively, and the differences with the amounts recognised in the current year's financial statements amounted to \$958 and \$282, respectively.
-The differences will be accounted for as changes in accounting estimates in profit or loss for 2025.
+The differences were accounted for as changes in accounting estimates in profit or loss for 2025.